Sea urchins

 Use same procedure for making hole in starfish arm

-Pull out a small piece of testes and transfer it dry to an eppendorf tube
+Pull out a small piece of testes and transfer it dry to an eppendorf

 Keep on ice or in refrigerator